 The majority of his professional career has involved legal positions with the state of Tennessee, mostly related to higher education.
 Among other things, he served as Coordinator of Elections in the Office of Secretary of State and as a key advisor for policy development and implementation to the Executive Director of the Tennessee Higher Education Commission.
 He also served as the chief legislative liaison for both agencies during his tenure with each.

 Will is passionate about the work of FACT, its mission, and worldview training in general and joined the staff as Director of Public Policy in 2017.
 He is a Colson Fellow and Commissioned Centurion of the Colson Center for Christian Worldview.

 Will and his wife, Maribeth, have two married daughters and three grandchildren.
 Their heart for missions has resulted in short-term missions opportunities both here and abroad.
 This also led them to two extended relocations to New York City where they helped support the church planting activity there.

 Will is also active in local ministries and has served on the boards of several non-profit organizations based in Middle Tennessee.
 In addition to spending time with his family, Will enjoys running and has completed four half-marathons.

-LAURA BAGBY, DIRECTOR OF COMMUNICATIONSLaura Bagby joined the staff as FACT’s Director of Communications in charge of a plethora of print, online, and email communications.
+LAURA BAGBY, DIRECTOR OF COMMUNICATIONSLaura Bagby joined the staff as FACT’s Director of Communications in 2014 in charge of a plethora of print, online, and email communications.
 Laura has broad experience in journalism, video production, social media, and the Web in the faith-based, nonprofit environment.